bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 The seamless integration with Home Assistant adds significant value.
 It allows for advanced automation, such as scheduling, remote access, and the ability to trigger actions based on other events within the home automation ecosystem.

+* Integration with Home Assistant

+  Integration with Home Assistant allows for easy access right from the warmth of the hot tub.
+I can control various aspects of the pool system remotely and even automate control them based on other external factors.
+For example, I could change how long the pump runs based on the weather, saving some precious pennies on my electricity bill.

 ## User Interface and Experience